 Church of God volunteers from several U.S. states and various countries participated in the two-week-long cleanup effort.
 Meanwhile, members of the Church of God in Middletown, CT took to their own community to contribute to the cause.

 The volunteers united in Center Springs Park from the early morning to clean up accumulated trash.
 Local residents frequently visit the park.
 Nevertheless, litter had piled up over the summertime within the ponds, fields and local trails.
 The Town of Manchester’s Parks and Recreation Department provided the group with gloves, trash bags and water.

 A local Manchester couple, who are part of the Friends of Center Springs Park committee, stopped by the park as they usually do.
 However, they were greatly moved to see the park being spruced up by volunteers.

 “The number of smiles that I’ve seen on your faces is just so wonderful,” said the husband, Bill McCarthy.
 “We’re here every day and see how much this park is used, and we just can’t tell you how much we appreciate everything.”

 In three hours, the volunteers had collected 88 bags of trash.
 Furthermore, they piled up a large heap of debris, including tires and twisted metal.
-In total, about 5,400 pounds (2.7 tons) of rubbish was removed from the park by the end of the day.
+In total, about 5,400 pounds (2.7 tons) of rubbish were removed from the park by the end of the day.